 - Communicate with your faculty regarding your approved accommodations.

-- If using the TAC, at least 5 business days in advance, log in to DSS Student Accommodation Manager and click on “alternative testing” in the gray box in the furthest left column.
-Select which course you have the exam in from the drop down menu, and complete the rest of the information about the time/date/accommodations needed for the exam.
+- If using the TAC, at least 5 business days in advance, log into SAM and click on Alternative Testing.
+Select your course from the drop down menu, and complete the rest of the information about the time/date/accommodations needed for the exam.